cesarsotovalero/cesarsotovalero.github.io/_posts/2021-12-05-sigbovik-the-ig-nobel-for-academics-and-computer-science-researchers.md

 # My Favorites

-- **93% of Paint Splatters are Valid Perl Programs** In this paper, the authors aim to answer a long-standing open problem in the programming languages community: is it possible to smear paint on the wall without creating valid Perl?
+- **“93% of Paint Splatters are Valid Perl Programs”** In this paper, the authors aim to answer a long-standing open problem in the programming languages community: is it possible to smear paint on the wall without creating valid Perl?
 They answer this question in the affirmative: it is possible to smear paint on the wall without creating a valid Perl program.
 They employ an empirical approach, using optical character recognition (OCR) software, which finds that merely 93% of paint splatters parse as valid Perl.
 They analyze the properties of paint-splatter Perl programs, and present seven examples of paint splatters which are not valid Perl programs.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/splatters_dataset.png alt:"The paint-splatter image dataset." %}